junrek22/CS-e-voting-System/readME.txt

     (If you haven't installed it yet, Download Xampp Control Panel) 5.)
 Go to PhpMyAdmin
 6.)
 Create database and named it "evoting"
 7.)
-Import the existing database provided inside the "database" folder 8.)
+Import the existing database provided inside the "database" folder in the github project (e-voting system) 8.)
 Ready to go

 search localhost/e-voting-system/